Surfer12/onlinefoodclassfiles/docs/Online Food Delivery System - Project Do.md

 - DelieverySystemCLI class is the main class for the application and is responsible for handling user input from the CLI and calling the appropriate methods in the DeliverySystem class.
 - The DeliverySystem class is responsible for handling the business logic of the application, including managing orders, drivers, and menu items.
-- The DeliverySystem class should be responsible for handling the business logic of the application, including managing orders, drivers, and menu items.
+- The DeliverySystem class should be responsible for handling the business logic of the application, including managing orders, drivers, and menu items that are inputted from the CLI.

+### 2.2 User Interface Issues

+// Handle exit command directly
+                if ("exit".equalsIgnoreCase(input) || "9".equals(input)) {
+                    this.cleanup();
+                    break;
+                }

+The input is first checked for "exit" or "9"
+Then it's parsed as a number and passed to handleMenuChoice() This means handleMenuChoice() will never actually receive the "exit" string - it's handled earlier in the flow.

+We weren't seeing explicit empty input errors from this method.
+                final String input = this.scanner.nextLine().trim();

+                // Handle exit command directly
+                if ("exit".equalsIgnoreCase(input) || "9".equals(input)) {
+                    this.cleanup();
+                    break;
+                }

+                if (input.isEmpty()) {
+                    System.out.println("Please enter a valid option.");  // This message isn't showing continue;
+                }

+                try {
+                    final int choice = Integer.parseInt(input);

+The issue is that we're using scanner.nextLine() in multiple places throughout the code, and the behavior depends on where and how it's being called.
+When you press enter:
+The first scanner.nextLine() at program start is explicitly used for initialization Subsequent empty lines are being consumed by other scanner.nextLine() calls within various menu handlers and input processors To fix this and ensure we actually catch empty inputs, we should modify the code to:

+                final String input = this.scanner.nextLine().trim();

+                // Handle exit command directly
+                if ("exit".equalsIgnoreCase(input) || "9".equals(input)) {
+                    this.cleanup();
+                    break;
+                }

+                if (input.isEmpty() || input.isBlank()) {
+                    System.out.println("Error: Empty input is not allowed");
+                    System.out.println("Please enter a valid option (1-9)");
+                    continue;
+                }

 #### MenuNavigation